SussexPAL/PythonCrashCourse/Scripts/data_types.md

 my_dict["charlie"] = "yellow"
 my_dict["dio"] = "red"
 ~~~
 This raises an important point.
-We ARE allowed duplicate values, that is two separate keys pointing to the same value - se how Dio *[It was me, Dio!]* and and Bob both have the same favorite colour, "red".
+We ARE allowed duplicate values, that is two separate keys pointing to the same value - see how Dio *[It was me, Dio!]* and and Bob both have the same favorite colour, "red".
 *[maybe the classic map diagram, keys on left values on right arrows in between.
 Both Dio and Bob pointing to red]*
 What we cannot do is have two values assigned to the same key, that is one key pointing to two things at once.
 If we try this in Python:
 ~~~